Cartagena will always be a special place for us. It's the place where we got engaged: the moment when Stefan (finally!) asked Sebastien to marry him.

 Cartagena has many excellent luxury hotels to stay like the Sofitel Legend Santa Clara, Bastion Luxury Hotel and more.
 However, there's also more intimate boutique hotels, which are more exclusive and aimed at gay couples.
 We stayed at the Hotel Quadrifolio, located right in the heart of the walled old town and absolutely loved it.

-We found Hotel Quadrifolio on Tripadvisor where it’s rated as the #1 hotel in Cartagena and can totally see why.
-It’s very exclusive with only 8 suites available and everything is so chic and stylishly decorated.
+Hotel Quadrifolio is very exclusive with only 8 suites available all decorated with chic and style.
 The hotel also has its own pool and rooftop hot tub which is heavenly to chill out in together after a day spent exploring the old town.